KD5FMU/Internet-Monitor-ASL3/README.md

 ## 🙏 Acknowledgments

 - AllStarLink community for feedback and testing
-- Ham Radio Crusader (HRC) for support and encouragement
+- Jory Pratt W5GLR for an Awesome Linux brain and support and encouragement

 ---